Travel Baseball Major League Progams

 ◦ Tournaments - Edina Baseball and most metro baseball associations follow Minnesota Baseball Tournament (MBT) rules that can be found at www.mbt.bz.

 ◦ EBA provided – The EBA will provide players with a hat and two jerseys.

 ◦ Player provided – Players are required to supply non-metal spikes, a baseball glove, baseball pants, and a cup.
 Batting gloves, a player’s batting helmet, and a player’s bat are considered optional.

 ▪ Bat restrictions

-◦ League play – MBL and MBT establish prevailing rules on bat specifications in conjunction with USSSA.
-Bat rules for 2016 remain the same for all age groups except 10 year olds.
-Details can be found at www.mbl.bz
+◦ League play – MBL and MBT establish prevailing rules on bat specifications in conjunction with USA baseball.
+Bat rules for 2018 for all age groups (except 15 year olds) can be found at www.mbl.bz

 Tournaments - Tournaments occasionally follow different bat rules.
 Please reference the respective tournament rules for additional details.